amylour/scoops_pp1/README.md

 ### **Content References**
 - All content written for the website is by myself, is purely fictional and for educational purposes only.
-- [Code Institute](https://codeinstitute.net/ie/) for their HTML/CSS learning material and 'content zoom' module in the Love Running project
+- [Code Institute](https://codeinstitute.net/ie/) for their HTML/CSS learning material and 'content zoom' module in the Love Running project.
-- [W3Schools](https://www.w3schools.com/) for additional learning material
+- [W3Schools](https://www.w3schools.com/) for additional learning material.
-- [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox) for flexbox tutorials and guidance
+- [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox) for flexbox tutorials and guidance.
-- [dev.to](https://dev.to/snkds/how-to-create-striped-backgrounds-with-css-5dfn) for the CSS diagonal stripes tutorial
+- [dev.to](https://dev.to/snkds/how-to-create-striped-backgrounds-with-css-5dfn) for the CSS diagonal stripes tutorial.
-- [Browserstack](https://www.browserstack.com/guide/what-are-css-and-media-query-breakpoints#:~:text=Essentially%2C%20media%20query%20breakpoints%20are,offers%20an%20optimal%20user%20experience.) for media queries and breakpoints guidance
+- [Browserstack](https://www.browserstack.com/guide/what-are-css-and-media-query-breakpoints#:~:text=Essentially%2C%20media%20query%20breakpoints%20are,offers%20an%20optimal%20user%20experience.) for media queries and breakpoints guidance.
-- [Kera Cudmore - Creating your First README](https://github.com/kera-cudmore/readme-examples) for README structure and Markdown guidance
+- [Kera Cudmore - Creating your First README](https://github.com/kera-cudmore/readme-examples) for README structure and Markdown guidance.

 ### **Media References**

 - [Unsplash](https://unsplash.com/), [Pexels](https://www.pexels.com/), and [Pixabay](https://pixabay.com/) for all images used on this site.
+Credit to photographers Jonathan Cooper, Lukas, Katie Rainbow, Kyle Hinkson and Dulce Silvagni.
+- [Font Awesome](https://fontawesome.com/) for the icons used in the footer of this site.
+- [Favicon](https://favicon.io/) for the favicon used for this site.
+- [Google Maps](https://www.google.com/maps) for the map used in this site.

 ### **Acknowledgements**